MRtrix3/mrtrix3/docs/reference/scripts/dwiintensitynorm.rst

     dwiintensitynorm input_dir mask_dir output_dir fa_template wm_mask [ options ]

--  *input_dir*: The input directory containing all DWI images with embedded diffusion-weighted gradient scheme (in .mif or .mif.gz file format)
+-  *input_dir*: The input directory containing all DWI images
 -  *mask_dir*: Input directory containing brain masks, corresponding to one per input image (with the same file name prefix)
 -  *output_dir*: The output directory containing all of the intensity normalised DWI images
 -  *fa_template*: The output population specific FA template, which is threshold to estimate a white matter mask